 Just go to any home improvement store and the choice of home air filters can be dizzying.
 What does my system require?
 Does the price reflect the quality?
 These are just some of the questions that make the selection mind-boggling.
 Let Barlow Service Experts attempt to resolve your home air filter questions and allow you to continue enjoying the comfort of your home without concern.

-Here’s a simple way to figure out how efficient your old filter is (NOTE: To avoid a big mess, we highly recommend conducting this test outside or over a protected surface): Position the filter horizontally, then taking everyday table salt, start pouring the salt through the filter then see the quantity that comes out the other side.
+Here’s a simple way to figure out how efficient your old filter is (NOTE: To avoid a big mess, we highly recommend conducting this test outside or over a protected surface): Position the filter horizontally, then taking common table salt, start pouring the salt through the filter and see the quantity that comes out the other side.
 If some or all the salt falls through the filter, then you can imagine that the filter will let dust pass through as well.
 You should probably upgrade your filter to something more efficient.

 Home air filter selection depends primarily on three factors: Size, material and MERV rating.

 Unless you have the proper size home air filter, you will never enjoy the full effectiveness your system and filter can provide.
 Simply look at the label of your existing filter to see the height by width and thickness, or just measure it yourself.
 Most home air filters are 1” thick, but there are a variety of standard width and height dimensions, and some systems have thicker filters.